Esther Schipper: Career

+Schipper gained her first professional experience as an assistant at the Monika Sprüth Gallery in Cologne in 1983/84.

 Schipper opened her first gallery in Cologne in 1989.
 Between 1990 and 1992, Schipper and Daniel Buchholz also operated Buchholz & Schipper, a shop specializing in multiples.
+In cooperation with Michael Krome, the gallery operated under the name Schipper & Krome between 1994 and 2004.

 In 1995, Schipper opened a project space in Berlin, and moved all of its operations there in 1997.
 From 2010 until 2017, the gallery was located in a 500 m2 space in the former offices of architect Arno Brandlhuber in Berlin's Tiergarten district.
-Following negotiations launched in 2014, Schipper acquired the majority shareholding in Jörg Johnen GmbH in 2015 and then took over both galleries’ business sides; the Johnen location eventually closed.
+Following negotiations launched in 2014, Schipper acquired the majority shareholding in Jörg Johnen GmbH in 2015 and then took over both galleries' sites; the Johnen location eventually closed.

 In 2017, Esther Schipper moved to a 5800 sqft space located inside a former printing facility and warehouse for the local Berlin newspaper Der Tagesspiegel on Potsdamer Strasse; the space was designed by Selldorf Architects.
 In 2021, the gallery had temporary spaces in Palma de Mallorca (500 m2), Zhongshan District, Taipei (250 m2) and the Tianjin Free-Trade Zone.
 Since 2022, the gallery has been operating second location in Paris and a third showroom in a four-story building in Seoul's Itaewon neighbourhood, designed by StudioMDA.

-Esther Schipper represents several living artists, including AA Bronson, Angela Bulloch, Thomas Demand, Simon Fujiwara (since 2018), Ryan Gander, Liam Gillick, Rodney Graham (since 2015), Pierre Huyghe, Ann Veronica Janssens, Gabriel Kuri, Jac Leirner (since 2020), Isa Melsheimer, Philippe Parreno, Anri Sala (since 2015), Tino Sehgal (since 2015), and Daniel Steegmann Mangrané (since 2015).

 In addition to her work as a gallerist, Schipper was a member of the Art Basel art fair's selection committee for ten years and later joined the selection committee of Frieze Art Fair in New York.
+She was also one of the co-founders of Berlin's annual Gallery Weekend.

+Artists

+Esther Schipper represents several living artists, including:

+In addition, the gallery manages various artist estates, including: